 This is also centrally located in Lihue.
 So parents with babies or toddlers get an easier drive no matter where they want to go: North, South, East, or West.

 How to Book this Kauai Luau:

 If you are looking for a Hawaiian luau, make sure to reserve your spot in advance!
 This is one of the best things to do in Lihue!

-Our family has attended a lot of luaus in Kauai throughout the years, but this one always remains a favorite.
+Our family has attended a lot of luaus in Kauai throughout the years, but this Lihue luau always remains a favorite.

-Luau Kalamaku has a unique train ride with theatrical show which makes it one of the best kid friendly, family-oriented luau on Kauai.
+Luau Kalamaku has a unique train ride with a theatrical show which makes it one of the best kid-friendly, family-oriented luau on Kauai.

 If you want to have an experience like no other, then book this incredible event today before your date sells out!